MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-fra-cash-registers.md

 The archive format is implemented by using [Electronic reporting (ER)](../../dev-itpro/analytics/general-electronic-reporting.md).

-## Setting up Retail for France
+## Setting up Commerce for France

-This section describes the Retail settings that are specific to and recommended for France.
-For more information about how to set up Retail, see [Help resources for Dynamics 365 Retail](../index.md).
+This section describes the Commerce settings that are specific to and recommended for France.
+For more information, see [Help resources for Dynamics 365 Retail](../index.md).

-To use the France-specific functionality for Retail, you must complete these tasks:
+To use the France-specific functionality, you must complete these tasks:

 - Set the **Country/region** field to **FRA** (France) in the primary address of the legal entity.
 - Set the **ISO code** field to **FR** (France) in the POS functionality profile of every store that is located in France.